-A new article on Business Week came out yesterday on gadolinium, with the focus on GE.
+A recent article on Business Week came out yesterday on gadolinium, with the focus on GE.

 First, a little background: